shreyasdahale/SISR-with-p4m-equivariance/README.md

-Here’s the updated README with the PSNR score added:

----

 # Exploring p4m Equivariance in Image Processing Models

 This repository contains the implementation of a study exploring the impact of **p4m equivariance** on convolutional neural networks (CNNs) for image processing tasks.
 Specifically, the tasks involve **image denoising** and **4x single image super-resolution (SISR)**.
 The project leverages the `e2cnn` library to incorporate group symmetry in CNNs and compares performance between a standard CNN and its p4m-equivariant variant.